-For companies with fewer than 100 employees and without a classification system, the classification criteria laid down in Article 3.1.1 apply.
-Where such organisations choose to use a job classification system, they must also comply with the procedures of this Article.
+For companies with fewer than 100 employees and without a classification system, the classification criteria set out in Article 3.1.1. apply.
+Where such organizations choose to use a job classification system, they must also comply with the procedures in this Article.